starhiking/HeatmapInHeatmap/README.md

 ## Installation

-Download the dataset and checkpoint at [Baidu os](https://pan.baidu.com/s/1QESuPhP9d6TUVySNBqQcZw) (passwd:cjap)
+* We have process the dataset follow [PFLD](https://github.com/guoqiangqi/PFLD) practice, and you can download the training data and checkpoint directly at [Baidu os](https://pan.baidu.com/s/1QESuPhP9d6TUVySNBqQcZw) (passwd:cjap)

-The folder structure is as following:
+* Unzip and move files into Best/WFLW and data/benchmark directory.
+Your folder structure should like this

+        ```
+        HeatmapInHeatmap
+        └───data
+           │
+           └───benchmark
+           │   └───WFLW
+           │   │
+           │   └───300W
+           │   │
+           │   └───...
+        └───Best
+           │
+           └───WFLW
+           │   └───WFLW.pth
+           └───COFW
+           │   └───COFW.pth
+           └───300W
+           │   └───300W.pth
+        ```

 ## Run Evaluation on WFLW